dentman/stock-exchange-platform-backend/README.md

-# OVERVIEW - stock exhange platform
+# OVERVIEW - Stock exhange platform (monolith edition)

 This repository contains the APIs, database, and other core infrastructure items needed for the stock exchange web application.
 Front-end repository is available here: https://github.com/FruzsinaElekes/stockExchangePlatform.git

 The server is written in Java using the Spring Framework and Spring Boot.
-Spring Data, Spring Security, Spring MVC and Messaging (websockets) modules are used in the server to provide stable and secure backend for the application.
+Spring Data, Spring Security, Spring MVC and Spring Messaging (websockets) modules are used in the server to provide stable and secure backend for the application.

 # HOW TO RUN